tacotaha/time-series-profiler/README.md

 ## Description

 Given an executable, this tool runs it and queries ```/proc``` for information about the process throughout its execuition.
-The profiler conveniently outputs a comma-separated csv file ```output.csv``` which can be used for later analysis
+The profiler conveniently outputs a comma-separated file ```output.csv``` which can be used for later analysis

 ## Installation